Uniswap/uniswapx-parameterization-api/README.md

 after successful deployment, you should see something like

 ```
- ✅  GoudaParameterizationStack
+ ✅  UniswapXParameterizationStack

 ✨  Deployment time: 93.78s

 Outputs:
-GoudaParameterizationStack.GoudaParameterizationEndpoint57A27B25 = <your dev url>
+UniswapXParameterizationStack.UniswapXParameterizationEndpoint57A27B25 = <your dev url>
-GoudaParameterizationStack.Url = <your dev url>
+UniswapXParameterizationStack.Url = <your dev url>
 ```

 The project currently has a `GET hello-world` Api Gateway<>Lambda integration set up: